agarsev/quevedo/docs/config.md

 ## Annotation schema

-Two important options in the configuration file are `tag_schema` and `meta_tags`.
-These describe the schema of the dataset annotation, and are lists of strings with the names of the different tags (features) to annotate.
+The annotation schema of a dataset is a complex set of information and decisions, but to Quevedo, the important information is the featuers that graphemes, logograms and edges can have.
+These are lists of strings, and each string represents a possible feature for an annotation object.
+Each concrete object, then, has a particular value (another string) for each of the appropriate features in its schema.
+There are four schemas:

+- `g_tags`: Possible features for each grapheme, either bound or isolated.
+- `l_tags`: Features for each of the logograms.
+- `e_tags`: Features for the edges of the logogram graph.
+- `meta_tags`: Additional information that can be stored for isolated annotation files, either graphemes or logograms, but not for bound graphemes.

-The `meta_tags` are used to add information to each annotation file, such as filename, author of the annotation, but also maybe meaning of the transcription, etc. They are common to both logograms and graphemes.
-The tags in `tag_schema` is a list of the different tags or features that each grapheme, either isolated or bound, can have.
-Both meta tags and grapheme tags are represented as dictionary objects both in the annotation files (in `json` format) and in the code (python `dict`s).
+Tags are represented as dictionary objects both in the annotation files (in `json` format) and in the code (python `dict`s).

 !!! warning
-    In older versions of Quevedo (before v1.1), tags were stored as a list instead of a dictionary.
-If your dataset is using this old structure, Quevedo will warn you.
+    In versions of Quevedo before v1.1, tags were stored as a list instead of a dictionary.
+Before v1.3, there was no logogram annotation schema.
+If your dataset is using an old structure, Quevedo will warn you.
 Please run the [`migrate`](cli.md#migrate) command to upgrade the dataset.

-Isolated graphemes (in the `graphemes` directory) have a single dictionary of tags associated with the transcription.
-Conversely, logograms have a list of graphemes that can be found in them.
-This list includes the grapheme position, and also the tag dictionary in the same format and with the same meaning as for isolated graphemes.
+In the annotation file, apart from their own `tags`, logograms have a list of graphemes found within them.
+These bound graphemes have their own `tags` from the `g_tags` schema, and an additional piece of information: the coordinates where they can be found within the logogram image (a.k.a bounding boxes).

 ## Other options